 - Added protection – ISO 27001 protects against technology-based risks and more common threats, whether this is from team errors, your systems or otherwise.

 To become ISO 27001 certified, there are 10 stages you need to go through.
 These include:

 - Understanding the background of the qualification and what you need to do to be prepared.
 As part of this stage, you’ll need support from the management team and a team member who will take responsibility for this process.

 - Outlining your ISMS objectives including the overall cost and timeframe for carrying out any changes (this will help determine how long the process will take to complete).
 At this point, you’ll need to decide if you require external support.

-- Setting out and establishing a management framework.
+- Setting out and establishing a management standard.
 This will include a schedule of activity and regular auditing to support the continuous improvement process.

 - Conducting a formal risk assessment to outline/understand where your organization is most vulnerable.
 Results of this must be recorded.